 John Routon is dedicated to protecting valuable intellectual property for those he serves.
 John listens to client needs and helps them develop and implement a purposeful strategy to secure markets worldwide using their IP, while identifying and managing the risks inherent in conducting business in today’s competitive environment.

 John is a patent attorney with a practice that covers patents, trademarks, copyright and trade secrets.
 He prepares and prosecutes applications at the U.S. Patent and Trademark Office to obtain IP rights for his clients; negotiates and drafts license agreements and nondisclosure agreements; performs freedom-to-operate and due diligence analyses; and advises clients regarding litigation.

-In addition to his practice in U.S. patent law, John has prepared international Patent Cooperation Treaty (PCT) applications and prosecuted foreign patent applications.
-He has experience in Japan, the United Kingdom, Germany, European Patent Convention countries, Canada, Mexico and China.
-John's experience in China also includes preparing both utility model and invention applications to provide clients with the appropriate level of protection.
+In addition to his practice in U.S. patent law, John prepares international Patent Cooperation Treaty (PCT) applications and manages prosecution for foreign patent applications.
+He has obtained patent protection in Japan, the United Kingdom, Germany, and other European Patent Convention countries, as well as Canada, Mexico and China.
+John's experience with Chinese protection also includes preparing both utility model and invention applications to provide clients with the appropriate level of protection.

-Prior to joining Barnes & Thornburg, John worked as an engineer at Rolls-Royce Corporation.
-At Rolls-Royce, he worked on projects related to the testing and certification of gas turbine engines for civil and military applications.
+Prior to joining Barnes & Thornburg, John worked as an engineer for a large gas turbine engine manufacturing company.
+Notably, he worked on projects related to the testing and certification of gas turbine engines for civil and military applications.